joel-chalkley-od/rjc-react-native-html-to-pdf/README.md

 Convert html strings to PDF documents using React Native

+This module was ported from [christopherdro/react-native-html-to-pdf](https://github.com/christopherdro/react-native-html-to-pdf).
+This would not exist without the work of the original author, [Chris Dro](https://github.com/christopherdro).

 ## Installation

-1. Run `npm install react-native-html-to-pdf --save`
+1. Run `npm install rjc-react-native-html-to-pdf --save`

 ### Option 1: Automatic